MaTestLab > ASTM Methods > ASTM D256, ISO 180 Determination of Izod Pendulum Impact Resistance of Plastics

 Test procedure E

-In this method, the impact resistance is obtained by reversing the notched specimen 180° in the clamping vise.
+The impact resistance is obtained by reversing the notched specimen 180° in the clamping vise.
 The results are stated in terms of energy absorbed per unit width of the specimen.

-Specimen details
+Specimen Details

-ASTM D256 Specimens must be solid and uniformly rectangular.
+Specimens must be solid and uniformly rectangular.

 Specimen dimensions

-The general sample width for ASTM D256 is between 3.0 and 12.7 mm (0.118 and 0.500 in.)
-The specimen thickness is 6.3 mm and the depth under the notch of the specimen is 10.2 mm.
+The general sample width is between 3.0 and 12.7 mm (0.118 and 0.500 in.)
+The specimen thickness is 6.3 mm, and the depth under the notch of the specimen is 10.2 mm.

 Specimen preparation

-Specimens are injection molded or cut from molded or extruded sheets or plates.
+Specimens are injection-molded or cut from molded or extruded sheets or plates.

-ASTM D256 Results
+ASTM D256 Results and Interpretation

 Tests Related to ASTM D256